Summer in Texas can be brutal.

 7. Switch to CFL.

-Now this trick will take a little more time to realize your savings, it’s another great way to reduce your costs for years.
-CFL (Compact Florescent Lighting) not only uses less energy – it creates less heat from the bulbs.
+This trick may take a bit longer to yield savings, but it’s another effective way to reduce your costs for years to come.
+CFL (Compact Florescent Lighting) not only uses less energy, but it also creates less heat from the bulbs.
 Up to 90% of the electricity used by incandescent bulbs is converted to heat rather than light.
-CFL uses 75% less energy and creates 70-90% less heat.
+CFL uses 75% less energy and create 70-90% less heat.

 8. Take it Outside.

 Finally, get outside.
-Using your stove-top or oven can really heat up the house.
-Now’s the time to brush up on your gilling technique and keep the heat outside by using your outdoor grill.
+Using your stove-top or oven can really heat the house.
+Now’s the time to brush up on your grilling technique and keep the heat outside by using your outdoor grill.
 Get a list of our favorite summer grill recipes.